noahplacke/gandon-ramsay-report/index.md

 ## Conclusion

-While the instructions we ended up with aren't necessarily coherent in common english, we can begin to see improvements of the model given a few adjustments.
+While the instructions we ended up with aren't necessarily coherent in modern english, we can begin to see improvements of the model given a few adjustments.
 Since we started the project and each model from scratch, we were unable to resolve some of the bigger bugs we encountered.
 Given the time constraints, we opted for a more traditional approach and decided to lay down the groundwork for other complex models.
 With more time, we would hope to go more in-depth into a more customized approach, perhaps with stronger ingredient associations or more cohesive instructions.

 On the GAN side of our project, we would've benefitted from having more data to work with and more time to tune the hyperparameters.
 However, given the constraints we faced, we are satisfied with what we were able to accomplish this semester.